DoricoUserland/ni-komplete-modern-drummer/README.md

 Instruments which are in one but not the other kit may play wrong notes (although they are not mapped, they are not silent).

 ## Mapping

+See also the pdf file in the repository for legend.

 | Drum       | Articulation           | MIDI Note - Spark | MIDI Note - White | Vintage Drummer Ebony | Midi Note Studio Stadium | Dorico  Instrument | Dorico playing technique | Dorico notehea | Dorico example |